 National-level shortage of fuel contributed to mobility challenges during activity implementation.

-During Q4, Government temporarily dissolved community structures (ADCs) across all districts, which were the key community structure capacitated with RCEE package knowledge and skill by VAN project in Covid 19 demand creation.
+During Q4, Government temporarily dissolved community structures (ADCs) across all districts, which were the key community structure capacitated with RCCE package knowledge and skill by VAN project in Covid 19 demand creation.

 By Q3, WHO announced in the quarter that Covid-19 is no longer a condition of public health concern.
 This led to some individuals losing interest to receive the vaccine despite being educated on the advantages of taking the vaccine.